corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 The Test Result Server provides test results of SARS-CoV-2 tests in a pseudonymized form to only the verification server as it requests such information.

 ![Overview Architecture](cwa-testresult-server.png)
-Figure 1: Components Testresult Server
+Figure 1: Components Test Result Server

 - Lab Server Gateway: System which aggregates the test results from different labs
 - Lab: is the medical facility which executes the test for SARS-CoV-2 and produces the test result